 A positive employee experience leads to higher levels of engagement, job satisfaction and retention — and employees know it.
 Job seekers are looking for more meaningful work experiences, with over half placing more importance on company culture than on salary.

-The right employee experience strategies mean that companies are 2.2x more likely to exceed their financial targets, 5.1x more likely to engage and retain employees, and 4.3 times more likely to adapt well to change.
-But poor employee experience can have a negative impact: one study found that 15% of job seekers had turned down a position because of company culture and that 30% had left a new job within the first 90 days, citing poor company culture, negative experiences and misalignment with their role.
+But poor employee experience can have a negative impact.
+In fact, one study found that 15% of job seekers turned down a position because of company culture.
+Additionally, 30% left a new job within the first 90 days, citing poor company culture, negative experiences and misalignment with their role.

 People, not just workers